wp-plugins/privilege-widget/readme.txt

 1. View of the rescriction option added to each widget in the admin panel so you can restrict the display of each widget.

 == Changelog ==

+= 1.2 =
+* Fixed bug where widgets were failing to display in admin panel.
+* Fixed for loop bug in saving privilege widget.

 = 1.1 =
 * Uncommented Wordpress admin class protection coding from testing